-UIC has partnered with four community organizations to develop a coordinated effort to support and mentor students as they transition from high school to UIC.
+UIC has partnered withmany community organizations to develop a coordinated effort to support and mentor students as they transition from high school to UIC.
 This partnership, housed in the Office of First-Year Student Initiatives, aims to integrate work already being done by external organizations in order to better support UIC students and increase the efficiency with which both UIC and partner organizations operate.
-Qualitative data are being collected from partner organizations, incoming freshmen, and key university staff, and student retention rates from first to second year will be examined, in order to assess the efficiency and short-term effectiveness of the partnership.
+An evaluation was conducted to assess the impact of these partnerships on student success.
+Qualitative data have been collected from partner organizations, incoming freshmen, and key university staff.
+In addition, student data, such as retention rates from first to second year and financial holds, are examined, in order to assess the efficiency and short-term effectiveness of the partnership.
 Student graduation rates will be examined to assess long-term impacts on student success.
-An additional partner organization was added in fall 2016 in order to expand the focus of this program to include students transferring to UIC from two-year colleges.
-This project was funded in part by a grant provided by the Association of Public and Land-grant Universities/Urban Serving Universities partnership supported by the Bill and Melinda Gates Foundation.

 To learn more about this research, read the brief here.